The Amazon Basin Today

 NESsT Amazonia

-The program puts a strong emphasis on both environmental conservation and livelihood improvements, with strong community engagement and income generation.
-The program applies a gender-lens approach to ensure gender equity in the harvesting, management and monitoring of forest resources, as well as in employment creation.
+The program puts a strong emphasis on creating sustainable livelihoods that care for the forest.
+The program applies a gender-lens approach to ensure women can make dignified incomes from the harvesting, managing, and monitoring of forest resources.

-NESsT Amazonia operates in areas of high biodiversity of the rainforest, including protected areas, reserves, and regenerative conservation units, as well as their buffer and transition zones.
+NESsT Amazonia operates in areas of high biodiversity of the rainforest across Brazil, Colombia, Ecuador, and Peru, including protected areas, reserves, and regenerative conservation units, as well as their buffer and transition zones.

 Impact